isabelle-ytj/GooglePlay_ReviewPipeline/README.md

 ## Review Collection Procedure
 Review data was collected from Google Play using the `google-play-scraper` Python package.
 A total of ten popular applications from different categories, including social media, education, productivity, entertainment, AI assistants, and utilities, were selected to provide a diverse sample for evaluating data quality.
 Each application was identified by its official Google Play package ID to ensure consistent and reproducible data collection

 For each application, the scraper retrieved the 1,000 most recent reviews using the Sort.NEWEST option, resulting in a dataset of approximately 10,000 reviews.
-The returned review objects were converted into Pandas DataFrames, and an additional app column was added to identify the source application of each review.
+The returned review objects were converted into Pandas DataFrames, and an additional app column was added to identify the source app of each review.
 Finally, the individual DataFrames were merged into a single dataset using pd.concat(), which served as the input for the subsequent EDA.

 By default, the langauge is set as English, and the country is set to US.
 ```python